SPRING BAY

 PROJECT BACKGROUND

-Hardscape-Landscape design with construction administration for a waterfront estate with a main villa building, two guest cottages, and a gatehouse building on a 60-acre property in the secluded Spring Bay.
-The villa building expansion was designed by Scott Natvig from SAND, Los Angeles.
+This hardscape and landscape project included construction administration for a secluded 60-acre waterfront estate at Spring Bay, comprising a main villa, two guest cottages, and a gatehouse.
+The villa expansion was designed by Scott Natvig of SAND, Los Angeles.

-The interventions over the course of 4 years included the redesign and reconstruction of the vehicular roads on the property with stone paving or permeable concrete, a turnaround terrace arrival, new planters, terraces and steps facing the water and leading to the dock, a water fountain retrofitting two old rum steel vessels, a natural pool integrated into a swimming pool (design only, not constructed).
-The plantings were procured and installed with our landscape crew, and we provided maintenance services for an additional five years.
+Over the course of four years, our work included redesigning and reconstructing the vehicular roads with stone paving and permeable concrete, creating a new arrival terrace, and introducing planters, terraces, and steps that connect the villa to the water and dock.
+Additional features included retrofitting two historic rum vessels into a water fountain and designing a natural pool integrated with the swimming pool (design only, not built).
+Plantings were procured and installed by our landscape crew, and we provided maintenance services for an additional five years.

-The main house, seen from the dock during the remodeling, is to become approximately 10,230 square feet of living space with five bedroom suites.
-The house was under construction at the time of our hiring.
+The main house, visible from the dock during remodeling, was planned to expand to approximately 10,230 square feet of living space with five bedroom suites.
+Construction was already underway at the time of our hiring.

-Old images of the ocean and dock area before the remodel, when we first met the previous owner.
-Several steps carved into the cliff and a more serendipitous West Indian “aggregation” of parts gave the original house a sort of charm, but the new owners wanted easier access to both the house and waterfront, new roofs, cisterns, air conditioning, and customizing the house interior and exterior space to their taste.
+Archival images show the ocean and dock area before the remodel, when we first met the previous owner.
+The original house had a certain charm, with steps carved into the cliff and a more serendipitous West Indian “aggregation” of parts.
+The new owners, however, sought easier access to the house and waterfront, new roofs and cisterns, air conditioning, and customized interior and exterior spaces tailored to their lifestyle.

 STONE DRIVE

-The new owner wanted to enlarge considerably all roads on the property, eliminating an open narrow concrete channel that existed before on the side, collecting runoff water during heavy storms.
-The arrival turnaround under construction shows epoxy-coated steel reinforcement and a central custom-designed medallion that shows the location of the property in the Virgin Islands.
+The new owners sought to widen all roads on the property, replacing the narrow open concrete channel that once carried stormwater.
+The arrival turnaround, shown under construction, features epoxy-coated steel reinforcement and a custom medallion marking the estate’s location within the Virgin Islands.

-One preliminary concept sketch proposes that the parking areas be designated by changing the mortar joints with grass and sand joints.
-This is the option adopted.
-Another option (second slide) proposes that the parking areas be designated by using river cobbles in the joints between a fan-shaped concrete band.
+Our preliminary concept sketch proposed defining parking areas by changing the mortar joints to grass-and-sand joints—an approach that was ultimately adopted.
+A second option (shown in the following slide) suggested marking parking areas with river cobbles set in the joints between a fan-shaped concrete band.

-We proposed to pave all service roads and the woodland roads across the large property with pervious concrete, a novelty for the island.
-The objective was to be able to drive golf carts through the existing woodland and eliminate the gravel roads previously there, while maintaining full permeability for stormwater runoff filtration.
+We proposed paving all service and woodland roads on the estate with pervious concrete—a first for the island.
+This allowed golf carts to move through the existing woodland while replacing the old gravel roads, maintaining full permeability for stormwater filtration.

-Native trees and palms existing along the sides of the new roads were incorporated into the pervious paving or into the dry rock walls that were completely rebuilt.
-In the back terrace, the pervious concrete was extended all the way to the back porch entrance as a temporary solution before the construction of a new natural pool would be initiated.
+Native trees and palms lining the new roads were integrated into the pervious paving and into rebuilt dry-stone walls crafted in the island tradition.
+On the back terrace, the pervious concrete was extended to the porch as a temporary solution until construction of a new natural pool could begin.

 PLANTING PLAN DRAWINGS